Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Proof of Theorem -Theorem

 Then we have $\hat{\v}_{h,\vv}\cdot\t_{\partial\ff}=0$.
 As in the proof of Lemma~\ref{lem:helm3}, we can use Lemma \ref{lem:helm2} for $\hat{\v}_{h,\vv}$ to build the desired decomposition of $\v_h$. $\Box$

-\begin{remark} Comparing the second inequality in (\ref{stab:4.new14}), we find that the second inequality in (\ref{stab:4.new17}) holds only for the $H^1$ semi-norm of $p_h$.
+\begin{remark} Differently from the second inequality in (\ref{stab:4.new14}), the inequality (\ref{stab:4.new17}) holds only for the $H^1$ semi-norm of $p_h$.
 The main reason is that a stable estimate of $\|\tilde{\phi}_{\vv}\|_{0,G}$ cannot be built except that the constant $c$ in (\ref{stab:4.new017}) vanishes.
-In the above proof, the face $\ff$ can be replaced by a connected ``Lipschitz" union of some faces of $G$, provided that the union has one connected boundary containing $\vv$ as one of its vertices (the union cannot be $\partial G$ itself). \end{remark} {\bf Corollary 5.1}.
+In the above proof, the face $\ff$ can be replaced by a connected ``Lipschitz" union of some faces of $G$, provided that union set has one connected boundary containing $\vv$ as one of its vertices (the union cannot be $\partial G$ itself). \end{remark} {\bf Corollary 6.1}.
 Let $\bar{G}=\bar{G}_1\cup\bar{G}_2$ with $G_i$ be a usual polyhedron domain.
 Assume that $\bar{G}_1\cap\bar{G}_2$ is just the common vertex $\vv$ of $G_1$ and $G_2$.
-Then any function $\v_h\in V_h(G)$ admits a discrete regular Helmholtz decomposition on $G$ and the resulting functions have the stability estimates given in Lemma \ref{lem:splitV}.\\ \no{\it Proof}.
-We use Lemma \ref{lem:splitV} to build a regular Helmholtz decomposition independently for $\v_h|_{G_i}$ with $i=1,2$.
-Since the resulting nodal finite element functions vanish at $\vv$, the two Helmholtz decompositions naturally define a regular Helmholtz decomposition for $\v_h$ on the global domain $G$. $\Box$
+Then any function $\v_h\in V_h(G)$ admits a discrete regular decomposition on $G$ and the resulting functions have the stability estimates given in Lemma \ref{lem:splitV}.\\ \no{\it Proof}.
+We use Lemma \ref{lem:splitV} to build a regular decomposition of $\v_h|_{G_i}$ independently for $i=1,2$.
+Since the resulting nodal finite element functions vanish at $\vv$, the two regular decompositions naturally define a regular decomposition for $\v_h$ on the global domain $G$. $\Box$

-If the edge $\E$ in Lemma \ref{lem:helmFE} is replaced by a vertex $\vv$ (refer to Lemma \ref{lem:splitV}), we fail to obtain a similar result with Lemma \ref{lem:helmFE}.
-The difficulty comes from the fact that the estimate (\ref{4.newnew3}) does not hold yet if replacing $\tilde{\phi}_{\E}$ by $\tilde{\phi}_{\vv}$ (see Remark 5.1), so the desired stability estimates of the extension $\tilde{\varphi}$ cannot be built.
-Because of this, we have to take special care for the case with a vertex.

 In the rest of this section, for a face (or a connected ``Lipschitz" union of some faces) $\ff$, we always use $\phi_{\partial\ff}$ to denote the function defined in the proof of Lemma \ref{lem:splitV}.